 This is so cool!
 This book is all about you and your ethnicity and traditions – what an awesome way to pass on your family’s history and values!

-We believe that family roots and preserving a family heritage is critical to the success of families and of a nation.
-A native tongue is lost by the 3rd generation – so are cooking, sewing and frugality skills.
+We believe that family roots and preserving family heritage is critical to the success of families and of a nation.
+A native tongue is lost by the 3rd generation – so are cooking, sewing, and frugality skills.
 Because of this commitment we are sharing a different kind of blog post today.

 Are you debating if it is too expensive to have kids these days?